bogomirov/keyboard-shortcuts/README.md

 git commit -am "Created a background shortcut image for my other application"

 Now if you like to incorporate in your modifications updates coming from the original repository as described above, please keep in mind that the vector and raster content distributed with this project is in binary format.
 There is no version control system yet capable to assist you in merging changes in binary content from different sources.
-Therefore, when making updates you should keep both copies - your version of the binary file and the new version coming upstream, open them side-by-side in Photoshop or Illustrator, and attempt to transfer any modifications to your version manually.
+Therefore, when making updates you should keep both copies - your version of the binary file and the new version coming upstream.
+Open them side-by-side in Photoshop or Illustrator, and attempt to transfer any modifications to your version manually.

 For more information on binary merges, see the free on-line book about version control with Git: http://git-scm.com/book

 #Contribute

-Now, if you would like to share your modifications or new keyboard shortcuts background images with the world, you need to complete few steps in order to get it right.
+Now, if you would like to share your modifications or new keyboard shortcuts with the world, you need to complete few steps in order to get it right.
 For more information you could review the relevant section of the Bluebird Glx-Dock Theme project: https://github.com/bogomirov/glx-dock-bluebird-theme#contribute

 #Uninstall

 Uninstalling the keyboard shortcut desktop images is pretty straightforward.

-1. Ensure the desktop images are not used in your desktop theme, or you use a different theme completely, navigation to:
+1. Ensure the desktop images are not used in your desktop theme, or you use a different theme completely by navigating to:

 Start -> Control Panel -> Personalization -> Desktop Background

-2. Remove the files associated with the keyboard shortcuts project.
+2. Remove the keyboard shortcuts project from your hard drive.
 Execute in Command Prompt:

 rmdir /s %USERPROFILE%\AppData\Local\keyboard-shortcuts

 Please note that with this operation you will irrecoverably delete all the files associated with the project, together with the history of their modifications.
-Therefore, if you have made any modifications to the project by yourself, it is advisable you to keep a backup of your work, by sharing it in on-line, for example.
+Therefore, if you have made any modifications to the project by yourself, it is advisable you to keep a backup of your work, e.g. by sharing it in on-line.

 #Legal notices